raspberrypilearning/lego-data-dash/en/step_8.md

 Change your `data_dash.py` script to match the following, filling in the variables with your own information as you go:

-`poll_min_value` is the lowest pm25 air pollution reading you think you will get `poll_max_value` is the highest pm25 air pollution reading you think you will get
+`poll_min_value` is the lowest pm25 air pollution reading you think you will get (This should hopefully be around 0) `poll_max_value` is the highest pm25 air pollution reading you think you will get (This will be around 65 - more than that and you'll have trouble seeing!)

 --- code ---
 ---